 - Creating your own ARC (advance review copy) team

-- Setting your book to free and putting a review request in the back of the book, with a link to the review form in your book’s back matter.
+- Setting your book to free and putting a review request with a direct link to the review form in your book’s back matter.

-I’ll dive into detail on how you can do each one.
-But before we get into that, we first need to answer an oft-overlooked question.
+But before we get into the how-to, we first need to answer an oft-overlooked question.

 Why the hell should we bother to get Amazon reviews at all?

 Why You SHOULD Bother

 Let me be clear: Reviews don’t play into sales nearly as much as many authors think.